 Have a water fight

 Probably not my smartest idea but I bought a water pistol in the supermarket at the weekend.
 I suggested my child use it to water the plants or spray at the fence but obviously it was much more fun to squirt mummy.
 This turned into a bit of a water fight and I think I had as much fun as she did.
 I will be going to buy a second water pistol this weekend, but I think it might have to be us vs. Daddy!
 I have a feeling this might be her new favourite thing to do in the garden in the summer.

 One of my fave free ideas to keep kids entertained is to make a scrapbook.
 Credit has to go to my mum for this one as I can remember doing this in the school holidays.
 Argos catalogue (other high street catalogues are available!) + paper/scrapbook + glue = hours of fun.
 Little ones can just randomly stick pictures to their heart’s content and the bigger kids can create a story.
 Or like my younger brother, they could just make a birthday/Christmas list!

 Make a den

-Another really easy one, all you need is a blanket, a couple of chairs and maybe the sofa cushions.
+Another really easy way to keep kids entertained at home is to build a den or a fort.
+All you need is a blanket, a couple of chairs and maybe the sofa cushions.
 Add their favourite toys, a torch and a couple of biscuits and I bet you get at least half an hour’s peace.

 Who needs the zoo when you can go to the local pet shop and see the bunnies, guinea pigs and fish?
-We have spent quite some time naming every single moving thing in the shop before.
-The only problem is getting out without having to buy an animal, so far I have been lucky but I’m sure it’s only a matter of time…
+We have spent quite some time naming every single moving thing in our local pet shop.
+The only problem is getting out without having to buy an animal, so far I’ve been lucky but I’m sure it’s only a matter of time…

-I hope some of these ideas to keep kids entertained helps you survive the school holidays!
-What tips and tricks do you have up your sleeve to keep the children entertained?
-What are your favourite fun activities for kids?
+I hope some of these free ideas to keep kids entertained helps you survive the school holidays!
+What tips and tricks do you have up your sleeve to keep the kids from being bored?
+What are your favourite fun summer activities?